 The expression, "My name is Haines," meaning "I need to leave now!" gained momentary currency in the mid-nineteenth century.
-It supposedly originated with a man named Haines's encounter with Thomas Jefferson.
-The story of this encounter first appeared in the New Orleans Weekly Picayune on February 17, 1840 and was subsequently published by a number of other newspapers around the country during 1840 and again in 1845.
-The story is as follows:
+It supposedly originated with an encounter between Thomas Jefferson and a man named Haines.
+The story of this encounter first appeared in The Weekly Picayune, published in New Orleans on February 17, 1840, and was subsequently retold by a number of other newspapers around the country during 1840 and again in 1845.1 The story is as follows:

 Some thirty-five years since, a gentleman named Haines was travelling on horseback in the vicinity of Mr. Jefferson's residence in Virginia.
 Party spirit was running extremely high in those days.
 Mr. Jefferson was President and Haines was a rank Federalist, and as a matter of course, a bitter opponent of the then existing administration and its head.
 Not being acquainted with that gentleman, also travelling on horseback, his party zeal soon led him into a conversation on the all-absorbing topic.
 In the course of the conversation Haines took particular pains to abuse Mr. Jefferson; called him all kinds of hard names, ran down every measure of his administration, poked the non-intercourse and embargo acts at him as most outrageous and ruinous, ridiculed his gun-boat system as preposterous and nonsensical, opposed his purchase of Louisiana as a wild scheme — in short, took up every leading feature of the politics of the day, and descanted upon them and their originator with the greatest bitterness.
 Mr. Jefferson, all the while, said but little.
 There was no such thing as getting away from his particular friend, and he did not exactly feel at liberty to combat his arguments.